lino-framework/book/docs/dev/perms.rst

 Introduction to permissions
 ===========================

 As soon as a database application is used by more than one user, we usually need to speak about **permissions**.
-For example, a system administrator can see certain resources which a simple user should not get to see.
+For example, a :term:`site administrator` can see certain resources that a simple :term:`end user` should not get to see.
 The application must check whether a given user has permission to see a given resource or to execute a given action.
 An application framework must provide a system for managing these permissions.

-See :doc:`/dev/about/auth` if you wonder why Lino replaces Django's user management and permission system.
-Yes, this is radical.
-Django's approach for managing permissions is one of the reasons why I wrote Lino.
-I believe that maintaining a few production sites with applications like :ref:`welfare` or :ref:`voga` would be a hell if I had implemented them using Django.
-Permission management is complex.
-Lino doesn't turn it into something simple, but it brings light into the dark...
+Lino replaces Django's user management and permission system (see :doc:`/dev/about/auth` if you wonder why).

 .. contents::
     :depth: 1